 Finally, refresh the page.
 If the 401 error persists, close Internet Explorer completely and relaunch it, so the changes go into effect, then try loading the Insights Dashboard again.

-In Safari, the 401 error is often due to cross-site tracking being blocked.
-To update that setting, go to the main Safari menu and select Preferences:
+To allow them, go to the main Safari menu and select Preferences: